OliCyrus/olicyrus.github.io/index.md

 ## About me

-My name is Andrey and I'm 23.
+My name is Andrey and I'm 23 and I currently live in Borisov, Belarus.
 I studied at Belarusian State Technological University, faculty of information technology and graduated from it in 2017.
 I made my thesis software by using C#, so I decided to continue improving my coding skills with this programming language.
-You can use the [editor on GitHub](https://github.com/OliCyrus/olicyrus.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown
+### Interests

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+*My personal interests are:*
+ - *Creating desktop applications via C# Win Forms or WPF*
+ -	*Learning English from foreing movies, music, videogames*
+ -	*Playing videogames with my friends*

 ```markdown
 Syntax highlighted code block